1000 E University Ave

 When will I receive my room assignment and information about my roommate?

-The first round of room assignments are mailed in mid-May each year.
-Mailings will be sent throughout the summer and over Semester break in December and January for new arrivals at that time.
+The first round of room assignments will be made in early July-you will receive an email to your UW email address as well as a letter mailed to your permanent address.
+Mailings will be sent over Semester break in December and January for new arrivals at that time.

 May I cancel my contract?